100 Trillion Digits Edit

 Since 2015, different members of the team worked on different Pi Day demos!

-In 2022, Sara Ford and Ben Bleything calculated 64 million digits of π using Cloud Functions (2nd gen).
-Emma Haruka Iwao rebuilt the API with Cloud Functions and the demos with React.
+In the same year, Sara calculated 64 million digits of π using Cloud Functions (2nd gen), and Emma rebuilt the API with Cloud Functions and the demos with React.
 We also made the source code available on GitHub.

 In 2019, the Pi digits world record was broken by Emma Haruka Iwao.
 Google Cloud Experiment for Pi Day was created by Mathias Paumgarten.
 The Pi API was updated to serve all 31.4+ trillion digits by Ray Tsang.